Q. Once I’ve chosen my Celebrant what do I do next?

-Q. We’ve been told that we are not allowed to mention any reference to god in our ceremony – or include prayers or any sacred words or religious music.
+Q. We’ve been told that we are not allowed to mention any reference to God in our ceremony – or include prayers or any sacred words or religious music.
 Is that true?

-A. Our ceremonies are Agnostic and not Atheist.
+A. Our ceremonies are Agnostic, not Atheist.
 We endorse no single belief or religion.
 In addition to offering entirely secular ceremonies for those who prefer non-religious content, we also work with many families who wish to include some aspect of spirituality, faith-based content or sacred wording (even if they do not personally identify as being religious).
 Many mixed-faith families who wish to combine their beliefs into one ceremony also choose an agnostic ceremony.
-Some families, even though they have opted for a secular ceremony, have wanted to include a hymn or sacred reading – perhaps because they are familiar with it from their upbringing, or because they feel that it is important for their attending family and friends.
+Some families, even though they have opted for a secular ceremony, may want to include a hymn or sacred reading – perhaps because they are familiar with it from their upbringing, or because they feel that it is important for their attending family and friends.
 We are flexible and can work with you to create a ceremony that reflects your wishes, beliefs and values.

 Q. We’d love to have our ceremony on a mountain top or beach on the West Coast.
 Is this a suitable location as it’s pretty remote?